The new Selection Questionnaire – the end of the PQQ?

 - Section two covers exclusions both mandatory and discretionary and also cannot be amended in any way.

 - Section three covers the selection questions and buying authorities can opt to amend the questions here, although this has to be formally reported to the Crown Commercial Service Mystery Shopper service with supporting rationale to justify the change.
+They can also delete questions in full and add in project specific questions here.

 The main questions that have been removed from Standard PQQ iteration are: